-If so, please take fifteen minutes to watch this video about understanding hate.
+If so, please take a few minutes to watch this video about understanding hate.
 The video is Part One of a three-part series of a casually recorded conversation with a man I met about a month ago while I was out on a walk, shortly after the incidents in Charlottesville, Virginia.
 He’s covered in swastika tattoos.
-And yet, the minute I met him on the sidewalk above the ocean blue, I knew I would love him, and that there was much that he was placed before me to teach me, not just about hate, but also about love.
+And yet, the minute I met him on the sidewalk above the ocean blue, I knew there was much we were placed before each other to teach and to learn, not just about hate, but also about love.

 My heart opened wide at “hello,” and as we talked, I opened fully and completely to hear his truth without judgment and without shame.
 I’m so thankful I did because what I learned is that despite the thirty-three swastikas that adorn his body, he’s spent the last few years trying to learn how to love.

-I knew he would teach me more about love because I’ve learned that as we begin to increase our own understanding of why people hate, we’re given the opportunity to increase our own capacity for tolerance and love.
-And as our tolerance increases, so, too, does the tolerance of others around us.
+By going through my own journey of learning to love myself and teaching others the same, I’ve learned that as we begin to increase our own understanding of why people hate, we’re given the opportunity to increase our own capacity for tolerance and love.
+And as our tolerance increases, so too does the tolerance of others around us.

 Instead, we become a part of the solution, a part of the change we want to see in the world, a part of the healing that needs to happen so that one day we can awaken to realize that we all have stories and we all have journeys.
 We all have reasons why we believe what we believe.
 Our differences don’t have to separate us.
 Our differences can unite us.

-This man and I are courageously stepping into the divide, the love, tolerance, peace, and compassion that we endeavor to see in the world.
-We’re stepping into the vulnerability and authenticity that make a human soul feel alive and whole.
+This man and I are courageously stepping into the divide.
 And we’re stepping into the truth of what “united we stand” looks like and feels like.